 While taking extra precautions, Meals on Wheels has not stopped delivering meals to seniors.
 Meals cost anywhere from $4 to $7 (after a one-time $35 initiation fee) and are delivered by volunteers.
 For more information, click here.

-The food bank is also continuing operations at its about 200 food distribution sites across San Diego County, with some modifications.
-The food bank asks those in need of assistance to visit its COVID-19 Food Programs webpage, which provides weekly lists of emergency food distribution sites throughout the county.
-You can also call 2-1-1 or the Food Bank’s toll-free number, 1-866-350-FOOD (3663) to find the food distribution site closest to you.
+The food bank operates about 200 food distribution sites across San Diego County, asking those in need of assistance to visit its COVID-19 Food Programs webpage, which provides weekly lists of emergency food distribution sites throughout the county.
+You can also call 2-1-1 or the food bank’s toll-free number, 866-350-FOOD (ext.
+3663) to find the food distribution site closest to you.

 Non English-speaking elderly people can request free grocery delivery by emailing Covid19outreachsd@gmail.com.

-Volunteers at the People's Alliance for Justice are also delivering food, and other household essentials to seniors.
+Volunteers are delivering food, and other household essentials to seniors.
 Call 619-354-8051 for more info.

 2-1-1 San Diego lists several other food distribution services, including some that deliver to seniors, to veterans and one that provides meals that are kosher.
 For more on those, click here.